elfontan/2HDM_interpretation/HIGLU/README.md

 3) Running HIGLU

-To run HIGLU, settings can be changed in the higlu.in configuration file.
+To run HIGLU, settings can be changed in the `higlu.in` configuration file, for example the mass and type of the mediator (M_HIGGS, TYPE) or the scales (MU_1 and MU_2).
 Then:
    ```
    make
    ./run higlu.in